scrapbird/scrapbird.github.io/_posts/2016-06-22-diving-into-radare2.md

 [0x7fef42cacaf0]>
 {% endhighlight %}

 As can be seen by the r2 prompt, we are currently positioned at offset **0x7fef42cacaf0**.
-Lets analyze the whole file and seek to the main subroutine:
+Lets analyse the whole file and seek to the main subroutine:

 {% highlight nasm %}
 [0x7fef42cacaf0]> aaa
-[x] Analyze all flags starting with sym. and entry0 (aa) [Cannot determine xref search boundariesr references (aar) [x] Analyze len bytes of instructions for references (aar) [Oops invalid rangen calls (aac)
+[x] Analyse all flags starting with sym. and entry0 (aa) [Cannot determine xref search boundariesr references (aar) [x] Analyse len bytes of instructions for references (aar) [Oops invalid rangen calls (aac)
-[x] Analyze function calls (aac)
+[x] Analyse function calls (aac)
 [ ] [*] Use -AA or aaaa to perform additional experimental analysis.
 [x] Constructing a function name for fcn.* and sym.func.* functions (aan)) [0x7fef42cacaf0]> s main